itascaconsulting/gslider/README.md

  - `margin`: a dictionary mapping `top`, `right`, `bottom`, and `left` to their respective paddings
  - `circles`: An array of arrays of x and y values.
 Draws a circle on the plot for each (x, y) point in the array.
- - `circle_color`: The color of the plotted circles.
+ - `circle_color`: the color of the plotted circles.
+ - `graph_text`: text to be displayed on the graph.
+ - `graph_text_location`: an array containing an x and y value that determines the location of graph_text in pixels relative to the plot.
+[0, 0] represnts the top-left corner of the plot, with x-values increasing to the left and y-values increasing downwards.
+ - `graph_text_size`: font size of graph_text

 A second y-axis, on the right-side of the plot, can be added by specifying these properties in the `options` argument: